Deconvolution on graphs via linear programming: Introduction

 By continuity, $\| M^{-t} h\|_\infty$ is close to $\|h\|_\infty = 1$ for all sufficiently small $t$.
-Now extending $a\equiv M^{-t} h$ by zero on $V\setminus S$ and using that $e^{t \Delta} a$ is continuous, for sufficiently small $t$, $|(e^{t\Delta} a)(x)|<1$ for each $x \not \in S$.
-The remainder of this paper makes this argument quantitative, with explicit conditions for the geometry of the set $S$ and bounds on the time of the heat semigroup that permit the construction of a dual certificate.
+Now extending $a\equiv M^{-t} h$ by zero on $V\setminus S$ and using that $e^{t \Delta} a$ is continuous in the time parameter, for sufficiently small $t$, $|(e^{t\Delta} a)(x)|<1$ for each $x \not \in S$.
+The main portion of this paper makes this argument quantitative, with explicit conditions for the geometry of the set $S$ and bounds on the time of the heat semigroup that permit the construction of a dual certificate.
 The main resource for the results presented here is controlling the decay of the heat kernel on the graph.
-With bounds on the heat kernel and the discrete geometry of the graph, we have an alternative to elements of harmonic analysis that have been used to construct dual certificates \cite{Candgrand}.
+With bounds on the heat kernel and the discrete geometry of the graph, we have an alternative to elements of harmonic analysis that have been used to construct dual certificates for similar results in the Euclidean setting \cite{Candgrand}.

 The remainder of this paper is organized as follows: In Section~\ref{sec:prelim}, we fix notation.
 In the interest of keeping the exposition accessible, we first treat the noiseless case in Section~\ref{sec:noiseless}, and then build the case for noisy recovery in Section~\ref{sec:noisyrecovery}.
+The last section considers the more general case of a spatially dependent time parameter for the heat kernels.